 The Tongue River is a major tributary to the Yellowstone River.
 Anthropogenic activities, particularly the construction of dams, in the Tongue River watershed has affected the fish assemblage.
 A monitoring program was developed in 2003 to monitor relative abundance, size distribution, and body condition of fish populations through time.
 Annual trend sampling consists of electrofishing at six locations.
 Seining was part of annual trend sampling from 2003 to 2009.
-In 2007 a bypass channel (Muggli Bypass) was constructed to provide fish passage around T&Y Dam.
+In 2007 a bypass channel (Muggli Bypass) was constructed to provide fish passage around T&Y Diversion Dam.
 Modified fyke nets and electrofishing gears were used to assess the success of the fish passage structure.
-Passage was evaluated from 2008 to 2012 but not in 2011 because of high flows and lack of staff.
+Passage was evaluated from 2008 to 2012.
 Twenty fish species have been documented using the Muggli Bypass since its construction.
 Fish passage for most species was deemed successful based on similar trends in abundances between the bypass channel and the river downstream of the bypass.
-However, shovelnose sturgeon and blue sucker, which are found in the Tongue River below T&Y Diversion Dam, have not been documented passing through the bypass.
-Alterations to the Muggli Bypass may be necessary to facilitate shovelnose sturgeon and blue sucker passage.
+However, Shovelnose Sturgeon and Blue Sucker, which are found in the Tongue River below T&Y Diversion Dam, have not been documented passing through the bypass.
+Alterations to the Muggli Bypass may be necessary to facilitate Shovelnose Sturgeon and Blue Sucker passage.